George-Ogden/dbg/README.md

 ## Pytest Tips

 `dbg` automatically detects your terminal width when running so that it can display objects better.
-If you're using `pytest`, it captures the stdout using file descriptors, which makes it impossible to detect the width.
+This fails if you use `pytest` with the default settings.
-Instead, you can capture at the system level by setting the `--capture=sys` flag, which avoids this issue and enables color (if your terminal supports it).
+Instead, you can set the `--capture=sys` flag, which avoids the issue and reenables color support.
 If you don't want to do this every time, set the following options in your `pytest.ini`:

 ```ini